tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

   * Draw Rails folder structure in green (things we've done) and black (things we haven't done yet)
   * Breaking down requirements, making sure you're getting them done
   * Adding methods on models for better views/controllers
-  * Pair-question-asking

-* Human Learning:
-  * Scarring with age
-  * Good scarring example: Saving hardest things for last sucks
-  * Bad scarring example: Given one bad experience, some people assume that Millenials are all lazy.
-  * Bad scarring example: Taking risks on products costs too much money.
-* Diagram: Topological map of scarring

 * Sessions
-* Exercise: Add ability to choose the one thing that you're eating.
+* Exercise: Add (in your menu app) the ability to choose the one thing that you're eating.
 Show it on the top of every page.
 * Authentication

 #### Reading